Before you Start

 You can collaborate with others - in the same file - at the same time.
 We call this designing in Multiplayer.

 We'll keep track your sessions in a browsable Version History.
 You can then view, save, share and restore File versions.

 You can also create as many Pages as you need within a File.
 Pages give you even more space to explore.

 Want to share your Files and collaborate with others?
-You can share your Figma Files and Projects, as soon as you're ready to collaborate.
+Share your Figma Files and Projects, as soon as you're ready to collaborate.
+File permissions let you:

-Team Members will be able to interact with any Team Files based on their Team Permissions.
+- Team Members can interact with any Team Files based on their Team Permissions.